shauryashaurya/kandinsky/README.md

 III.
 Additional Stuff to tackle when I get time and braincycles to spare...

+* Clustering High-Dimensional Data: Image data often results in high-dimensional feature vectors, so techniques for dimensionality reduction become crucial.
+It is easy to see that distances like Euclidean or Cartesian lose their meaning as we go into higher dimensional data.
+Also think about situations where one dimension may not advance as much as other - for e.g. considering age and salary, age may only go from 0 to 100, while salary may range from 0 to 1 million (hint: specifically for this example, prefer Manhattan distance over Cartesian).
+* Clustering Large-Scale Data: When you have many images, scalable clustering algorithms (e.g., sampling or mini-batch variations of standard methods) are essential.
 * Spectral Clustering (Flexible approach, particularly effective on non-convex cluster shapes)
 * Graph-Based Clustering
 * Hybrid Approaches (Combining traditional algorithms with neural networks)
 * Clustering High-Dimensional Data
 * Clustering Large-Scale Data (sampling, incremental approaches)
 * Affinity Propagation (Finds clusters based on message-passing between data points)

+...so yeah! there's a bunch of work needed!

 ---